Milestone

 A milestone is a numbered marker placed on a route such as a road, railway line, canal or boundary.
-They can indicate the distance to towns, cities, and other places or landmarks; or they can give their position on the route relative to some datum location.
+They can indicate the distance to towns, cities, and other places or landmarks like mileage signs; or they can give their position on the route relative to some datum location (a zero milepost).
 On roads they are typically located at the side or in a median or central reservation.
 They are alternatively known as mile markers (sometimes abbreviated MMs), mileposts or mile posts (sometimes abbreviated MPs).
 A "kilometric point" is a term used in metricated areas, where distances are commonly measured in kilometres instead of miles.
 "Distance marker" is a generic unit-agnostic term.

 Milestones are installed to provide linear referencing points along the road.
 This can be used to reassure travellers that the proper path is being followed, and to indicate either distance travelled or the remaining distance to a destination.
 Such references are also used by maintenance engineers and emergency services to direct them to specific points where their presence is required.
 This term is sometimes used to denote a location on a road even if no physical sign is present.
 This is useful for accident reporting and other record keeping (e.g., "an accident occurred at the 13-mile mark" even if the road is only marked with a stone once every 10 miles).

+Distance markers are typically written only to integer values (sometimes with a single significant figures), often with the unit name or symbol before the number, as in "mile x" or "kilometre y", for example, "mile 317" or "kilometre 510".